aygul-p/AP_CV_Projects/README.md

-Based on the results, it is obvious that total sales boosted in January, 2024.
+The results clearly show a significant increase in total sales in January 2024.